civitz/civitz.github.io/_posts/2017-11-09-sd-card-readonly-stupid-but-works.md

 - say a little prayer
 - PEBKAC

-Until i stumbled upon [this answer](https://raspberrypi.stackexchange.com/a/24535), buried between others because of a low score.
+Until i stumbled upon [this answer](https://raspberrypi.stackexchange.com/a/24535), buried between others because of a low score:
 > You won't believe this, but spraying compressed air into the card slot near where the read-only switch is sensed fixed it for me.
 I hardly believe it.

 And to me it sounded like "if it's stupid but it works, it's not stupid": I blew gently into the card slot, re-inserted the microsd, and BAM, it read & wrote as easy as 1-2-3.